OutSystems/docs-odc/src/eap/architecture/networking.md

 ### Runtime

-Apps run as app containers in the Runtime that have secure REST API endpoints.
+Apps run as app containers in the Runtime with secure REST API endpoints.
 HTTPS secures the communication between the client and the browser.

 An example of an HTTPS request is when a user submits a form in an app.
 The request accesses a secure endpoint that the app container exposes.